-In the year under review the Company invested £2.1 million into eight companies, providing follow-on capital to existing investee companies to continue their growth plans.
-There were seven exits of portfolio companies during the year generating total proceeds to the Company of £39.2 million.
-Notable disposals were Clifford Thames (£24.0 million), Vista Retail Support (£9.9 million) and Aquaso/Technical Software Consultants (TSC) (£3.9 million).
+In the year under review the Company invested £17.5 million, including £16.4 million into five new investments and £1.1 million in follow-on capital to existing investee companies to continue their growth plans.
+There were six exits of portfolio companies during the year generating total proceeds to the Company of £1.7 million, in addition to receiving £0.5 million of further deferred sales proceeds from disposals in previous years.